krank-art/portfolio/pages/blog/hosting-naughty-images.md

 ![](./media/image-encryption-v1.png)

-That way I can be secure and convenient with my spicy art.
+## Requirements

-And it solves all the requirements I have for hosting nsfw artwork:
+Besides being secure *and* convenient, with encryption I can solve all the requirements I have for hosting nsfw artwork:

 * Access is restricted to  people of my  choosing **(whitelist)**.
 * Access is restricted to adult people **(legality)**.